message/iata/AE.md

 - passengers arriving from Afghanistan, Argentina, Bangladesh, Botswana, Burundi, Cameroon, Chad, Colombia, Congo, Congo (Dem.
 Rep.), Egypt, Eswatini, Ethiopia, India, Kenya, Lebanon, Lesotho, Liberia, Mauritania, Mexico, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Sudan, Tajikistan, Tanzania, Turkey, United Kingdom, Uzbekistan, Zambia or Zimbabwe;
 - passengers younger than 12 years;
 - passengers with disabilities.
 8. Passengers transiting through Dubai (DXB) or Al Maktoum (DWC) from Botswana, Cameroon, Congo, Congo (Dem.
-Rep.), Eswatini, Ethiopia, Kenya, Lesotho, Mozambique, Nigeria, South Africa, Tanzania or Zimbabwe must have:
+Rep.), Eswatini, Ethiopia, Kenya, Lesotho, Mozambique, Nigeria, Tanzania or Zimbabwe must have:
 - a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.